 Scottish Highers / Advanced Highers

-Advanced Higher: 5 x Highers AABBB, with AA in 2 Advanced Highers including Biology and another science or science-related subject.
+Advanced Higher: 5 x Highers AABBB, with AA in 2 Advanced Highers from 3 Advanced Highers including Biology and another science or science-related subject.
 General Studies and Critical Thinking excluded.

 AAA including Biology and another science or science-related subject.
-Critical Thinking and General Studies excluded.
+General Studies and Critical Thinking excluded.

 We accept the following science subjects: biology, human biology, chemistry, mathematics, physics.
-Science-related subjects: Science- related subjects: PE, geography, use of mathematics, psychology, statistics, geology and computing.
+Science-related subjects: computing, environmental science, food science, geography, geology, PE, psychology, science in society, statistics, use of mathematics.

 Read more about UK and Republic of Ireland accepted qualifications or contact the Schools Undergraduate Admissions Team.